 Plate 1.
 Schematic representation of the closed and open states of the K channel.
 View of the channel from the extracellular side.
 The pore lining is represented by the green segments and the S4 segments are pictured in blue.
 The coupling between the S4 segment and the pore is represented by the blue linker.
 A. view of the four subunits, all in the resting position.
 B. One subunit in the active position.
 C. Two subunits in the active position.
-D. Three subunits in the active position.
-E. The four subunits in the active position which makes the channel conducting (the K ion permeating is indicated in red).
+D. Three subunits in the active position which makes the channel conducting (the K ion permeating is indicated in red).
 Notice that there are 16 possible conformations (2 x 2 x 2 x 2) but only one is conducting (E).

-The movement of the gating subunit (the charged cylinder or S4 segment) is a random event and will occur extremely fast and spontaneously as indicated by the spikes (Gate-1 through Gate-4) in Fig. 9, (where an upward spike is a transition from resting to active and a downward spike is the opposite).
-However, the voltage across the membrane will have an influence on the probability that the segment will be straight down (resting) or tilted out (active).
-Thus, at negative potentials (the resting potential) the S4 segment will spend most of the time in the resting position as it is attracted toward the inside of the membrane.
+of the time in the resting position as it is attracted toward the inside of the membrane.
 On the other hand, at positive potentials, the S4 will tend to sit more in the active position due to electrostatic repulsion.
-In this way, the membrane potential is controlling the open probability that ALL four are in the active position.
+In this way, the membrane potential is controlling the open probability because conduction will occur when all four are in the active position.
 If we call n the probability that any of the four cylinders is in the active position, then the probability that ALL four are in the active position is n raised to the fourth power.
 This means that the probability of being open will be